Tempe5tas/Tempe5tas/README.md

 ## Hi there 👋
 Here's Tempest, a normal graduate.
-Currently working as a technical support.
+Currently working as a technical support specialist.

 ### Technical abilities
 - Due to the nature of my work, I am currently learning operation and maintenance knowledge.